eBooks Available Exclusively on Amazon Kindle

 If you read the book, you will learn a little more about my hometown of Birmingham, Alabama.
 Believe it or not, Birmingham is now home to one of the world’s premier European-style race courses and is a global hotbed of exotic motorsport activity.
 The Porsche factory even operates its own racing school in Birmingham.
 So these real world developments provide an authentic backdrop for a fictional story.

 If I had to choose a genre for the book, it’s a “mystery” with elements of “thriller” and “suspense.”
 Yes, there is a private investigator.
 There are also generous amounts of humor and action.
 Probably because I love to travel, there are a few different exotic (and not-so-exotic) locations.
-The book is 100% fiction, but it’s grounded by some genuine locales and historical events.
+The book is 100% fiction, but it’s inspired by genuine locales and historical events.

 I actually wrote the first draft of this book in 2003.
 Not unlike the mythical car at the heart of the story, I stashed my manuscript away for several years.
 Oddly, I think it aged well.
-The advent of new e-reader technologies like Kindle and Nook have motivated me to break the novel out of long term storage and share it with the world.
+The advent of new e-reader technologies like Kindle have motivated me to break the novel out of long term storage and share it with the world.
 Special credit must go to my mother (a retired English teacher) who insisted that I do so.
 “You need to publish that book,” she told me again and again.
 So I have finally heeded my mother’s advice.

 Of course, now she’s saying, “This book would make a great movie.
 You need to make that happen.”